NextronSystems/thor-manual/scanning/using-thor.rst

   * - Parameter
     - Description
   * - **--debug**
-    - Get debug information if errors occur
+    - Print debug information if errors occur
   * - **--help (short|full|detailed)**
-    - Print a help with a variable amount of information:
+    - Print help with different levels of detail:

       - **short**: Summaries of the most important scan options
       - **full**: Summaries of all options